 The Natural Bliss mattress is made with two layers of latex.
 The top layer is the naturally softer Talalay while the base layer is the firmer Dunlop latex.
 You can choose between a 6”, 8”, and 10” mattress profile and varying levels of firmness.

 PlushBeds vegan mattresses carry a whole raft of credible certifications including GOLS and GOTS for their latex and cotton, USDA Organic for their cotton, and Greenguard Gold and Oeko-Tex too.
-The company even has a carbon neutral website, an A+ rating from the Better Business Bureau, is a Green America Business, and a member of the Sustainable Furnishings Council.
+The company even has a carbon neutral website, is a Green America Business, and a member of the Sustainable Furnishings Council.
 PlushBeds also have an eco-scholarship and donate to various charitable initiatives.

 This mattress contains no: